Random Combinatorial Billiards and Stoned Exclusion Processes: Introduction

 \begin{definition} Fix $\dd\in\Upsilon_{z_0}$ and $p\in(0,1)$.
 Shine a beam of light from $z_0$ in the direction of $\dd$.
 Whenever the beam of light hits a hyperplane in ${\mathcal H}_{\widetilde W}$ that it has not yet crossed, it passes through the hyperplane with probability $p$ and reflects off of the hyperplane with probability $1-p$.
 Whenever the beam of light hits a hyperplane in ${\mathcal H}_{\widetilde W}$ that it has already crossed, it reflects off of the hyperplane.
 We call this random process a \dfn{reduced random billiard trajectory}, and we denote it by $\mathrm{RRBT}_{z_0}(\dd)$.
 By imposing the extra condition that the beam of light always reflects when it hits a wall of the fundamental chamber, we obtain a different random process that we call the \dfn{affine Grassmannian reduced random billiard trajectory} and denote by $\mathrm{AGRRBT}_{z_0}(\dd)$. \end{definition}

 \cref{fig:Trajectory,fig:Trajectory2} illustrate the preceding definitions.
 The random billiard models in \cref{def:RRBT}, as well as the other random billiard systems that we will introduce later, appear to be genuinely new, and they suggest numerous directions for future work (see \cref{sec:other}).
 However, we note that there are several previous works that have considered other (quite different) stochastic billiard systems (see, e.g., \cite{Cook, Comets, Feres}).
+In addition, a recent article by Defant, Jiradilok, and Mossel \cite{DJM} considers a variant of the random combinatorial billiard process considered here in which the ``reduced'' aspect of the model is removed.
+In that model, when the beam of light hits a hyperplane in $\mathcal H_{\widetilde W}$, it passes through with probability $p$ and reflects with probability $1-p$, regardless of whether it has already crossed the hyperplane.